- Top Marketing Agencies in San Diego - November 23, 2023

 - If you want a shortcut to making a launch video, use a tool like Biteable.
 While I don’t suspect anything you make on Biteable to go viral, it is a great was to make launch explainer videos.

-Facebook is a favorite channel for marketers because it has vast scale and is pretty easy to implement.
-While the efficiency of Facebook advertising has gone down in recent years — competition has driven up inventory prices — there are still ways to make it work.
+Facebook and Google are favorite channels for marketers because they have vast scale and is pretty easy to implement.
+While the efficiency of Facebook and Google advertising has gone down in recent years — competition has driven up inventory prices — there are still ways to make it work.

 At the moment of your launch, Facebook Custom Audience ads can be quite effective.
 These are “remarketing” ads.
 Remarketing ads are the ones that “follow you around” the internet after you visit a website.